Meet Khalisa Rae

 Okay, so before we go we always love to ask if you are looking for folks to partner or collaborate with?

-Right now, we’re dreaming big with our Carolina Gold Project—an ambitious initiative that includes an anthology, a first-of-its-kind digital archive, and our annual writers conference in Durham.
-And this is where you come in.
+Through our Carolina Gold Project, an anthology, a first-of-its-kind digital archive, and our annual conference, we’re imagining bold, collaborative ways to honor Black Southern voices.
+Here’s where you come in.

 Together, we could:

-Build a digital archive that honors Black Southern voices
+Build a digital archive to preserve voices and histories.

 Contact Info: